-Zoom has made a great success of its range of audio recorders.
+Zoom has made a great success of its range of audio recorders (opens in new tab).
 Even the lowliest of its ‘H’ range delivers high-quality audio recordings with the ability to raise bit-rates far above CD quality – up to 24 bits per sample compared with CD’s 16, and sampling rates of 96kHz, compared with CD’s 44.1kHz.
-And hitherto the model numbering has been marvellously self-explanatory.
+And hitherto the model numbering has been marvelously self-explanatory.
 The little H2n recorder is a two-track or stereo recorder.
 The H6 is a six-track recorder, Zoom’s highest level yet.

 Now we have the new H5 – which turns out to be a four-track recorder, with two tracks (L/R) from the X/Y stereo condenser mics on the front, two more from the inputs at the rear.
 Zoom already has the four-track H4n, so a new H5 nomenclature was required.
 But what’s different?

 The biggest difference is that the H5 adopts the H6’s system of swappable microphone capsules.
 The H4n has a not dissimilar built-in pair of X/Y stereo condenser mics on the front, but these can’t be removed.
 On the H5, however, you can pull them off and replace them with any of Zoom’s available capsules – there’s also the slightly larger X/Y capsule that comes with the H6.

 The H5’s front X-Y condenser capsule is called the XYH-5.
 It can be replaced by other optional capsules, which currently include:

 - the MSH-6 Mid-Side capsule, with its bulbous hemisphere facing directly forwards, capturing audio from directly ahead.
 Less obvious is its second microphone, which collects ambient information from either side (hence the name MS, for Mid-Side).
 The level at which this side information is added or subtracted from the front microphone can be adjusted after the recording in post-production